 I’m ashamed to admit it, but I got sucked into the fear mongering littering the internets in my first pregnancy.
 I was convinced my baby would spontaneously contract autism if I used regular Tide or would come out radioactive if I stood within 100 feet of an operating microwave.

-I inadvertently did both, and Alister, now 6, neither spontaneously contracted what I now know is a genetic condition unrelated to hygiene products nor came out glowing.
+I inadvertently did both, and my son neither spontaneously contracted what I now know is a genetic condition unrelated to hygiene products nor came out glowing.
 So while it’s always a good idea to play it safe and stay away from potentially hazardous chemicals and machinery, occasional use of doctor-approved household products isn’t going to turn your progeny into an alien sub-species.
 For reals.

 #3: Nobody else thinks you smell as disgusting as you think you smell.
 I mean, we both know you smell disgusting.
 Excessive perspiration in places you didn’t even know were porous and mudslide-like vaginal discharge will do that to a person.
 But unless you’re getting up close and personal with others (sorry, spouses and partners) and as long as you’re diligent about washing yourself with mild soap on the daily, you shouldn’t have to worry too much about offending the nostrils of coworkers and fellow public transit patrons, you grotesquely odorous beast, you.